ryuryu0226/Fixation-based-Self-calibration-for-Eye-Tracking-in-VR-Headsets/README.md

 # Fixation-based Self-calibration for Eye Tracking in VR Headsets
-This repository contains the code for the paper "Fixation-based Self-calibration for Eye Tracking in VR Headsets".
+This repository contains the code and data for the paper "Fixation-based Self-calibration for Eye Tracking in VR Headsets".

 ## Setup
 1. Clone the repository